-PCB design layout guidelines for place and route.
+PCB design layout guidelines for placement and routing

 Trace routing should be done according to the PCB design layout guidelines for that board

-There is a lot more to a printed circuit board layout than how it may appear.
-A successful PCB layout will have its circuitry physically arranged for the best electronic performance of the board while also being fully manufacturable.
-This requires diligently managing library parts, CAD setups and parameters, component placement, trace routing, and the design of the power delivery network (PDN).
-Additionally, layout designers must ensure that their work is fully documented and that the final product is ready for inclusion in the main electronics system it was designed for.
+A successful PCB layout will have its circuitry physically arranged to ensure the best electronic performance of the board while also being fully manufacturable.
+This requires the diligent management of library parts, CAD setups and parameters, component placement, and trace routing as well as the careful design of the power delivery network (PDN).
+Additionally, layout designers must ensure their work is fully documented and that the final product is ready for inclusion in the main electronics system for which it was designed.

-This is a lot to work through, especially for engineers who are new to the PCB layout process.
-To help with this workflow, it is a good practice to have a comprehensive set of circuit board layout guidelines available for reference.
+This is a lot of work though, especially for engineers who are new to the PCB layout process.
+To help with this workflow, it is a good practice to have comprehensive circuit board layout guidelines available for reference.
 Industry and corporate standards will dictate the details of the design, but layout guidelines are important to help engineers navigate the board development process from start to finish.
-Here are some basic PCB design layout guidelines that can be used to develop your own set of guidelines for circuit board development.
+Here are some basic PCB design layout guidelines that can be used to develop guidelines for circuit board development.

 Before Layout Starts

-When building libraries for your PCB layout, it is important to use industry standards such as IPC or the manufacturer specifications for package sizes and dimensions.
+When building libraries for PCB layout, it is important to use industry standards such as IPC or the manufacturers’ specifications for package sizes and dimensions.
 However, individual, corporate, or technology needs may also dictate changes in some of the parts.
 For example, footprints in RF designs may require smaller pad sizes than a standard digital design.
-Here are some other guidelines for building your own PCB component footprints:

-- Ensure that any library parts you build have acceptable land pattern sizes spaced according to the standard for that part.
+- Ensure that any library parts built have acceptable land pattern sizes spaced according to the standard for that part.

 - PCB footprints need to contain all the necessary elements, such as part outlines, silkscreen markings, and reference designators.

-- A good rule of thumb is to ensure that your manufacturer can build the parts that you are designing before committing them to the final design.
+- A good rule of thumb is to ensure manufacturers can build the designed parts before committing them to the final design.

 Board Outline and Layer Stackups

-You will want to work ahead with the mechanical designers to get a good outline shape in place before you start the layout of the board.
+Having a good outline shape in place from the mechanical designer will greatly assist with the pre-layout planning stages.
 Although the form factor of the design can be changed later on, any alterations could force extensive re-designs of circuitry to fit the new shape.
-Also, most CAD tools will accept data imports from mechanical design systems, making your job a lot easier.
-However, even with imported data, you still need to ensure that the board outline is correct and contains all of the necessary CAD elements, such as keepout zones, your design requires.
+Also, most CAD tools will accept data imports from mechanical design systems, simplifying the process of adding the outline to designs.
+However, even with imported data, ensure that the board outline is correct and contains all of the necessary CAD elements, such as keepout zones.

 Board layer stackups should also be finalized before the layout starts.
-Again, these can be changed later on, but the potential impact on existing circuitry can ruin your design schedule and budget.
-Board layer stackups should also be fine-tuned for your specific design to ensure the proper layer configurations for impedance-controlled routing and other signal integrity requirements.
-It is also important to select board materials at this stage, so that proper trace width and other design calculations can be made according to the materials’ physical characteristics.
-These characteristics include dielectric constants, insulating qualities, moisture absorption rating, and dissipation factors.
+Again, these can be changed later on, but the potential impact on existing circuitry can ruin a design schedule and budget.
+Board layer stackups should also be fine-tuned for a particular design to ensure the proper layer configurations for impedance-controlled routing and other signal integrity requirements.
+It is also important to select board materials at this stage so that proper trace width and other design calculations can be made according to the materials’ physical characteristics – dielectric constants, insulating qualities, moisture absorption rating, and dissipation factors.

 CAD Parameters and Settings

-It is not unusual to find designers working with the default settings that come with their CAD systems.
+It is not unusual to find designers working with the default settings that come with CAD systems.
 However, most CAD systems give the user a wide range of control over colors, fill patterns, shadowing, and font sizes and widths.
-You also will be able to change the display of certain objects, give priority to one design element over another, set up grids, and specify placement and routing preferences.
-These settings are intended to make you more efficient in your work, and you could save time in the end by taking the time up-front to refine your settings.
+The display of certain objects may be changed to give priority to one design element over another, set up grids, and specify placement and routing preferences.
+These settings are intended to make work more efficient and save users time in the long run for a minimal upfront investment.

-Setting up the display parameters of your CAD system is an important first step to PCB layout
+Setting up the display parameters of a CAD system is an important first step to PCB layout

 Guidelines for Placing PCB Components

 With the CAD library, board outline, and other setup tasks completed, the design is ready for the layout to begin.
-The first step in this process will be placing the PCB component footprints on the board.
-There are three main requirements that have to be met with the placement of components on the board: circuit performance, manufacturability, and accessibility.
+The first step in this process is placing the PCB component footprints on the board.
+Three main requirements have to be met with the placement of components on the board: circuit performance, manufacturability, and accessibility.

 High-speed circuits need to have their components as close as possible together for short and direct signal paths, but they aren’t the only components with this requirement.
 Analog circuitry and power components also need to be placed to make their sensitive or high-current lines as short as possible.
 This helps reduce inductance and increase signal and power integrity.
 However, these components may need to be spread apart to accommodate bus routing or thermal separation in some cases.